10 Ways We Can Achieve Our New Year's Resolutions

 Action: This is the good part, here you are consciously making the effort to change your lifestyle and achieve your goal.

-Maintenance: Perhaps the hardest stage of all, this is where you may have achieved your goal, but you need to work at it to ensure you don’t yo-yo back.
-Mentally and physically it is the hardest stage to be at, as we like to reward success, which can often lead to us dropping back in the cycle to the contemplation stage, understanding this cycle can help to avoid relapse.
+Maintenance: Perhaps the hardest stage of all, this is where you may have achieved your goal, but you need to work at it to ensure you don’t revert back to how you were before.
+Mentally and physically, it is the hardest stage to be at, as we like to see noticeable results.

-Following on from the stages of change, how ready are you to achieve your New Year’s resolution?
 Make sure you are ready to commit the time and effort to the goal before you set yourself up for a fail.
-If upon reflection you haven’t got the time for your initial goal, why not downsize it to something more manageable.
-Achieving one smaller goal is motivating and will encourage you to go for the next.
+If, upon reflection, you haven’t got the time for your initial goal, why not downsize it to something more manageable?
+Achieving one smaller goal is motivating and will encourage you to go to the next.
 Failing is never motivating and will almost always leave you wanting to give up.
-Don’t let that happen by making your goal something you know your ready to commit to.
+Don’t let that happen by making your goal something you know you're ready to commit to.

 With social media, sharing your goal is as simple and as easy as a few clicks and once you’ve announced your goal to the world, you’re far less likely to go back on it!
-Participating in #hashtagcampaigns can help you to connect with other people with similar goals and you can share tips and troubles to keep you motivated towards success along the way From progress pictures to Facebook groups, social media can be a great tool to achieving your New Year’s resolutions.
-According to a study published in Translational Behavioral Medicine, strong social circles can be very effective in combatting obesity and helping individuals succeed.
+From progress pictures to Facebook groups, social media can be a great tool in achieving your New Year’s resolutions.
+According to a study published in Transnational Behavioural Medicine, strong social circles can be very effective in combating obesity and helping individuals succeed.
 When dieters participating in a weight loss study shared their plans and progress with others on social media, they lost more weight than those who kept their goals to themselves.

-The easiest way to track your progress for a fitness goal is to grab yourself a fitness wearable, to me they are invaluable.
-Activity trackers pick up your daily movements as well as your workouts, making it easy for you to track data and see where you need to improve.
-Always keep a record of your starting point, be it a weight lifting PB, a run time or a starting weight, even if you are not happy with where it starts, you need to be able to see if you are progressing or not and so you’ll need a starting point.
+The easiest way to track your progress for a fitness goal is to buy a fitness tracker.
+All-day activity trackers track heart rate, steps, and sleep as well as your workouts, making it easy for you to track data and see where you need to improve.
+Always keep a record of your starting point, be it a weight lifting PB, a run time, or a starting weight.
+Even if you are not happy with where it starts, you need to be able to see if you are progressing or not and so you’ll need a starting point.